Article By: Leanne Ridgeway

 You take two days off from work and you fucking go, that’s what.
 At least that’s what you do when you’re me.
 Starting from the Capital District of NY, through five states, right down to Asheville NC.
 After fourteen hours (2.5 in traffic – Hi, Virginians?
 The left lane is for passing), I made it with four minutes to spare before the load-in time at the venue.

-They’re just as charming as regular Southern folks, they simply have approximately 14 million watts of amplification tacked on.
-No time for a nap, just throw my suitcase in the room and off to The Odditorium for the first show on the first stop of the Midmourner / Thunderchief Tour.
+Pulled up to the hotel and immediately met 3/4 of the members of Midmourner (from Birmingham, AL) and all of Thunderchief (out of Richmond, VA).
+The southern hospitality of the sludge metal variety.
+They’re just as charming as standard Southern folks, they simply have approximately 14 million watts of amplification tacked on.
+No time for a nap, just throw my suitcase in the room and off to The Odditorium for the first show stop of the Midmourner / Thunderchief Tour.

 Thunderchief is a one-man vs many-amp show.
 If you weren’t looking right at him up there alone, you’d think there were six people on stage by the sounds of it.
 Private thoughts turned into torturous bellows of angst and despair, with pummeling rhythms and lung-rattling wattage levels.
 The crowd was a bit slow to move in closer until about halfway through his set.
 Whether they were watching from afar or simply afraid, we may never know. hey were certainly warmed up by the set’s close.

-Horseflesh is a local Asheville favorite, and proceeded to wreck whatever was left of my innards.
+Horseflesh is a local Asheville favorite and proceeded to wreck whatever was left of my innards.
 They are fierce, ferocious, and downright fun.

-I’ll let the photo gallery below do the rest of the talking about the show (click a photo and the gallery will pop open), but you can find each band’s recent release on the Bandcamp streams right here.
+One day, seven states, three bands, one shattered soul.
+My night was topped off with a final first for me… Waffle House at 3:00am.
+I’ll let the photo gallery below do the rest of the talking (click a photo and the gallery will pop open), but you can find each band’s recent release on the Bandcamp streams right here.